Financial Math Fundamentals

 - Time will go form 1 to 10, and the future value is 15,000 each of these 10 years.

-- Finally we can calculate out present value by multiplying the Future Value by the Discount factors.
+- Finally, we can calculate our present value by multiplying the Future Value by the Discount factors.
 Summing these gives us a present value, or price of the annuity, of $105,354.

-1) War Loans, bonds issued by the UK government with no redemption date
+- War Loans, bonds issued by the UK government with no redemption date.

-2) Income from real estate can be considered a perpetuity if we assume we will receive rent from it into the foreseeable future
+- Income from real estate can be considered a perpetuity if we assume we will receive rent from it into the foreseeable future.

-3) The Dividend Discount model is a way stock analysts value a company based on the dividends they pay, assuming that the company will continue to pay dividends into the foreseeable future
+- The Dividend Discount Model is a way stock analysts value a company based on the dividends they pay, assuming that the company will continue to pay dividends into the foreseeable future.

 Constant perpetuity – demo